aishwaryaganeshan/21_Days_Aishwarya_Ganeshan/README.md

 Day 4: 10th July,2021 - Working on functions in Python and understanding related concepts.

 Day 5: 12th July,2021 -  Understood File handling concepts

+Day 6: 13th July,2021 - Practising all the above on Python IDLE